Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 The Asr prayer is one of the five obligatory prayers; thus, it has significant importance.
-However, the Prophet (PBUH) went further and said, “Whoever misses the Salat Asr prayer, then it is as if he was robbed of his family and his property.”
-(Sunan an-Nasa’i, Jami at-Tirmidhi)
+However, the Prophet (PBUH) went further and said that whoever misses Asr prayer, is as though he has been robbed of his property and family.
+(Hadith recorded by an-Nasa’i and at-Tirmidhi)

 What is the time for Asr prayer?

 The time for Asr commences as the time for Zuhr comes to an end.
 That time is when the shadow of an object becomes longer than the object itself.
-The Prophet (PBUH) said, “When you pray ‘Salat al Asr, its time is until the sun turns yellow” (Sahih Muslim).
+The Prophet (PBUH) said in a Hadith in Sahih Muslim that the time for Asr was until the sun turned yellow.
 However, praying after the sun has turned yellow is still permissible, but it’s more praiseworthy to do so earlier.
 The time for Asr Salah finishes at sunset, as the time for Maghrib begins.

 How to begin Asr prayer